 My drive to find a feasible form of renewable penetration to the grid led me to investigate the benefits of ‘smart grid’ technology on the efficiency and sustainability of the power grid for my school research paper.
 Wallowed into research on technology to enhance renewable penetration in the grid, I stumbled upon Cornell’s Dr. Eilan Bitar’s research on the control of distributed energy resources, where I was fascinated by his findings on the potential of integrating smart meters and high energy-density supercapacitors into our current fossil-fuel powered electrical grids, sparking curiosity in implementing such technologies in my home, Indonesia.
 Inspired by Dr. Bitar’s research, I hope to carry out undergraduate research at Cornell on smart systems.
 Cornell’s abundance of undergraduate research in the realm of smart systems proves our shared desire to optimize energy systems through smart innovations.To further explore this concept, I look forward to taking the Intro to Internet of Things- Tech and Engagement class, where I hope to delve deeper into the mechanism behind device-to-device communication.
 This will give me a better understanding on the feasibility of implementing a bidirectional electrical flow in the grid as part of the smart grid.
 Ultimately, I am eager to join Cornell’s drive to shift to a less fossil-fuel reliant grid.

+Hello, good job on your essays.
+You were clear, elaborated well enough and had interesting responses to say.

+In the first response, they mentioned engineering is collaborative, so clearly they were expecting an answer related to engineering.
+While you did mention that you had expertise in software and/or coding, it would be great to emphasize that part so they know you’re confident in your capabilities.
+To be honest, your concluding sentence was great, but essentially you’re only stating, “collaboration is making up for each others’ weaknesses” which could be a bit overstated.
+Your current response does go full circle and the transition between ideas was clear, so it’s up to you if you want to keep it.

+The second response was more specific and had more of your interests and step-by-step goals so that was good.
+The only thing I want to note is the first sentence, which could be a bit lengthy to understand.